EasternJournalist/utils3d/README.md

 It could be helpful when you want to:

-* rasterize a simple mesh but don't want get into OpenGL chores
+* rasterize a simple mesh with customized attributes but don't want get into OpenGL chores
 * warp an image as either a 2D or 3D mesh (eg. optical-flow-based warping)
 * projection following either OpenCV or OpenGL conventions
 * render a optical flow image